Clear Flour Bread | Storage Guidelines

 Our Rustic Fruit Tart also benefits from a similar refresh.

-Pastries with cream, custard, or frosting are best stored in the refrigerator.
+Pastries with cream, custard, or frosting should be stored in the refrigerator.

 Before serving, bring them back to room temperature for best flavor and texture.